Your Feedback

 Map of oil and gas infrastructure in Belgium

 Figure 5.
-Basic infrastructural facilities of the fossil fuel sector in Belgium
+Basic infrastructural facilities of the fossil fuel sector in Belgium(click on the map to view a PDF version)

 Transportation of crude oil and petroleum products is carried out via pipelines with a length of 154 km and 535 km, respectively (Fig. 5).
 The Belgian gas system is represented by four gas processing plants and one gas storage facility; gas is transported within the country via a network of pipelines with a total length of 3,139 km (Fig. 5).
-Gas imports are carried through the Zeebrugge LNG terminal with an installed capacity of 9.0 bln cbm/y [19].
-The map of the territorial distribution of the largest infrastructure electricity generation facilities in Belgium is shown in Figure 6.
-The share of fossil fuels in electricity generation in Belgium in 2021, according to the U.S. Energy Information Administration, was around 25.8% (Fig. 6).

 Map of power plants in Belgium

 Figure 6.
-Electricity production in Belgium
+Electricity production in Belgium (click on the map to view a PDF version)

 The country has a number of stations for the production of electricity from hydrocarbons, including 11 gas stations with a capacity of more than 300 MW and two nuclear plants with a capacity of more than 2,000 MW (Fig. 6).
 Belgian’s largest power plants are: the Seraing gas power plant, with a capacity of 485 MW [20]; and the Tihange nuclear power plant with three reactors, featuring a total installed capacity of 3,008 MW [21], generating 15% of the total national electricity output.
-Hydropower in Belgium has an insignificant share in electricity generation (0.1%), it is represented by two large pumped-storage plants and 115 small hydroelectric power stations, with a total capacity of 71.5 MW (Fig. 6).
-The largest pumped-storage plant is Coo-Trois-Ponts with an installed capacity of 1,164 MW [22].

 Figure 7 shows the main infrastructure facilities in Belgium for the production of renewable energy.

-Map of Renewable energy infrastructure in BelgiumFigure 7.
-Renewable energy in Belgium: solar, wind and hydrogen
+Figure 7.
+Renewable energy in Belgium: solar, wind and hydrogen (click on the map to view a PDF version)

 Figure 8 shows the main bioenergy objects of Belgium for energy production.

-Map of Bioenergy infrastructure in BelgiumFigure 8.
+Figure 8.
 Renewable energy in Belgium: bioenergy

-In 2021, the total installed bioenergy capacity was 0.93 GW.
+In 2023, the total installed bioenergy capacity was 0.87 GW.

 The country has biomass and municipal waste processing plants, torrefaction plants; biogas, biodiesel, bioethanol, and pellet production (Fig.8).
 In 2016, E.ON converted the largest Langerlo coal-fired power plant to a power plant that uses biomass as feedstock, with an installed capacity of 400 MW [27].
 Belgium is actively engaged in the production of bioethanol, with Wanze annually producing 300,000 m3 [28].
 The Ghent Steelanol cellulosic bioethanol production plant is under construction, and will have an installed capacity of 60 t/y [29].
-The main Belgian enterprises processing biomass are: Ghent Bioro, with an annual capacity of 250,000 tons of biodiesel [30]; Ruien biomass gasification plant with a capacity of 50 MWth [28]; and Burtonville-Vielsalm, which is capable of producing about 150,000 tons of pellets per year [31].
+The main Belgian enterprises processing biomass are: Ghent Bioro, with an annual capacity of 250,000 tons of biodiesel [30]; Ruien biomass gasification plant with a capacity of 50 MW [28]; and Burtonville-Vielsalm, which is capable of producing about 150,000 tons of pellets per year [31].
 The market leader in the generation of electricity from municipal waste is Neder-Over-Heembeek (Brussels) which is capable of processing 515,000 tons annually [32].
 The Amel torrefaction plant can produce about 38,000 tons of biocoal annually [33].
 Within the framework of the “Belgian National Climate Change Adaptation Strategy” the country seeks to reduce its share of CO2 emissions, diversify energy supply and limit energy demand, particularly by increasing the capacity of renewable technologies and to increase cooperation and trade with neighboring countries [34].

 2022 Belgian government raised the country’s offshore wind target to 8 GW by 2030 [35].
 In 2017, Siemens and Senvion received contracts for the construction of new wind power facilities with a total capacity of 28.8 MW and 45 MW, respectively [36,37].
 Research centers at the universities of Antwerp and Leuven have developed a technology that cleans the air while simultaneously generating energy.
 The air is purified, and hydrogen is produced from a part of degradation products.
 This hydrogen can be stored and later used as fuel [38].
 The Flemish Institute for Technology Studies (VITO) has for many years studied the potential of deep geothermal energy in Belgium and in 2021 the geothermal developer HITA has signed a cooperation agreement with ENGIE to develop of deep geothermal projects in the country.
 By 2030, it is planned to operate 10 geothermal installations for a total production of about 600 GWh of heat annualy [39].